drmuey/songdown/README.md

 1. Describe Variations
 1. Describe Meta-data
 1. Describe Pointers
+1. How to song list/set list git repos
 1. How to add Transposition
 1. How to add Guitar Chords
 1. How to add Uke Chords